MyndScript/QALX/CONTRIBUTING.md

 - Use idiomatic Go formatting (`gofmt`).
 - Write clear, concise comments and documentation.
 - Add tests for new features and bug fixes.
+- Add GoDoc comments for all exported types and functions.
+- Include usage examples for mesh logic and emotional modulation in documentation.

 ## Reporting Issues
 - Use GitHub Issues for bugs, feature requests, and questions.